- Work With USAID

 Selected students will be required to undergo a security and medical clearance process and must be covered under a medical insurance and medical evacuation plan (please fill out all forms rapidly and completely in order to facilitate the clearance process).

-USAID will provide the student with housing, a small monthly stipend, and in-country travel costs.
-The student or the sponsoring university will be responsible for round-trip travel costs to Africa, medical insurance (including Medevac insurance), automobile and other insurance, and all other costs not paid or reimbursed by USAID.
+For UNPAID field internships, USAID cannot provide any funding.
+Students are responsible for the costs of housing, round-trip travel costs to Africa, medical insurance (including Medevac insurance), automobile and other insurance, and all other costs.

 Additional Information about Internships in Washington D.C.